Can all my team members start at the same time?

 - Provide a guest speakers for large events (100+ guests)

 Just call 1800 627 892 or email us at email@example.com for assistance or questions

 All donations made through your fundraising page will have a tax receipt instantly emailed to the donor.

 The Fred Hollows Foundation does not issue receipt books to its fundraisers, unless a large event with potential lots of cash donations warrants receipt books being used – please email us if you need assistance with receipts or phone 1800 627 892

 What do I do with a cash or a cheque donation?

-For cheques make sure it is made out to The Fred Hollows Foundation and send with a small note with your name and remark ESC (for Eureka Stair Climb) to The Fred Hollows Foundation, Reply Paid 84932, Alexandria, NSW 2015.
+For cheques, make sure they are made out to The Fred Hollows Foundation and send a note with your name and remark ESC (for Eureka Stair Climb) to The Fred Hollows Foundation, Reply Paid 84932, Alexandria, NSW 2015.

-Once we receive the money, we will allocated the money to your fundraising tally
+Once we receive the money, we will allocate the money to your fundraising tally

 My workplace has a ‘Matching Gift’ program.
 What do I need to do?